Sutton High Street: Transport

 The London to Brighton stagecoach began in 1760.
 The Cock Hotel in what is now Sutton High Street was the 9 a.m. breakfast stop for coaches leaving the city two hours earlier.
 The railway arrived in 1847.
 Sutton railway station is at the southern end of the High Street and Sutton Common railway station just west of the Angel Hill footbridge.
 The fastest services from the former to London Victoria take 24 minutes.

 There is a one-way system around the High Street and two main public car parks – Gibson Road and Times Square – with a third serving the St. Nicholas Centre.
 The street is served by many buses, most of which are operated for Transport for London.
 There are also express coach services to both London Heathrow and London Gatwick airports.

-As of mid-2014, a consultation was taking place into options for the route of a proposed Tramlink extension from Wimbledon to Sutton, with one option being to run the line down Sutton High Street.
+As of mid-2014, a consultation was taking place into options for the route of a proposed Sutton Link Tramlink extension from Wimbledon to Sutton, with one option being to run the line down Sutton High Street.